Sulfites in Alcohol: Are There Any Drinks Without Sulfites?

-Sulphites are sulphur compounds that occur naturally in certain ingredients used to make alcoholic drinks.
-Sulphites help "prevent the growth of the bacteria that make the drink go cloudy and literally turn the alcohol to vinegar."
+Sulfites in alcohol - also known as sulphites - are sulfur dioxide compounds that occur naturally in certain ingredients used to make alcoholic drinks.
+Sulfites help "prevent the growth of the bacteria that make the drink go cloudy and literally turn the alcohol to vinegar."

 Many people believe sulphites added to drinks like wine and beer causes headaches.
-While there are some studies that disprove this, many people still want to avoid excessive sulphites when they can.
+While there are some studies that disprove this, many people still want to avoid excessive sulfites when they can.

-In more serious situations, sulphites can cause allergy-like reactions or intolerances.
+In more serious situations, sulfites can cause allergy-like reactions or intolerances.
 Common symptoms include: